Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

 with $v[k]\sim \mathcal{N}(0,\sigma_{v}^{2})$ denoting the measurement noise.
 The function $R_{\textrm{dB}}^\textrm{BC}(\cdot)$ is the RSS model of the backscatter signal described in~\eqref{eqn:bc_rss} in logarithmic scale.
-The set $\mathcal{I}[k]$ includes all LED APs whose coverage regions contain the position of the BD; if none of LED APs illuminates the BD, the set is empty.
-We apply a match-or-penalty approach for comparing the measured and predicted LED sets, and a Gaussian likelihood is applied for the RSS term with noise variance $R_{v}$.
-This leads to a joint measurement likelihood function that attains the form
+The set $\mathcal{I}[k]$ includes all LED APs whose coverage regions contain the position of the BD; if no LED AP illuminates the BD, the set is empty.
+We adopt a low-complexity match-or-penalty rule for comparing the measured and predicted LED sets, namely